foyzulkarim/mernboilerplate-antd/README.md

 | client  | `npm run start`   | Start the react app                                  |
 | client  | `npm run build`   | Build the react app in production mode               |
 | client  | `npm run test`    | Execute tests using `Testing Library`                |

+## Types of testing
+In this repository, we have included both unit testing and integration testing.
+For now, the code coverage is very low, but we are working on it to make it more than 90% somewhere in the future

+### Client side
+- We incorporated only unit tests in client side, and mock all the externals dependencies like `localStorage` and `axios`.

+To run the tests, we can run `npm run test` command.

+### Server side
+- Integration testing: We have integrated the `Jest` as the testing library, and we have added `supertest` and `mongodb-memory-server` packages to make the integration testing easier.
+- Unit testing: We have used `Jest` to test the service layers and mock the external dependencies like `MongoDB`.

+To run the tests, we can run `npm run test` command.

 ## License